corda/corda-docs-portal/content/en/platform/corda/5.0-beta/introduction/key-concepts.md

 Currently, the MGM allows each network member to be aware of every other member.
 However, based on feedback, we could introduce additional models.
 For example, a broker model where each client is only aware of the brokers, but the brokers are aware of every other node.
 {{< /note >}}

+You can learn more about configuring an MGM in [Onboarding the MGM](../deploying/deployment-tutorials/onboarding/mgm-onboarding.html).

 ## Virtual Nodes